Skip to content

 Awards for damages

-Chargebacks allowed under a condo corporation’s declaration
+Additional chargebacks allowed under a condo corporation’s governing documents

 Section 92 of the Act covers the situations under which a corporation can charge back costs to owners for repairs.